njuptlogic/Pillar_fusion/README.md

 ```

 ### Training
+## tip:if you want to train the full dataset after you check the env, please go to the Pillar_fusion/tools/cfgs/nuscenes_models/unitr.yaml,line7
+## alter INTERVAL: x to INTERVAL: 1
 Please download pretrained checkpoint from [unitr_pretrain.pth](https://drive.google.com/file/d/1Ly8Gf3DV5ATH8Xw1hRiDgUP9JbVpMPSE/view?usp=sharing) and copy the file under the root folder, eg. `UniTR/unitr_pretrain.pth`.
 This file is the weight of pretraining DSVT on Imagenet and Nuimage datasets.

 3D object detection: